DanielKaniu/About-Me/intro.md

 Welcome to my space.

-I am Daniel Kaniu, a developer based in the cool land of Kenya :earth_africa: (+254 is the code)
+I am Daniel Kaniu, a developer based in the cool land of Kenya :earth_africa:

 My current interest is in web development; so I play a lot with web-based technologies like Angular and Laravel and some bit of KOTLIN for mobile apps development.